How to Stop a Partition Action

 To avoid running up the high legal fees and costs associated with a partition lawsuit, co-owners involved in real estate disputes can organize a mediation to try to resolve the dispute.
 A mediation is a non-binding private process led by a neutral third party during which the opposing parties will have an opportunity to present their cases (with help from a lawyer if they choose) and reach a resolution without involving the court.

 During the mediation, the mediator can help the parties negotiate a settlement agreement – which can entail anything from one party buying out the other party’s interest in the property to the parties agreeing on how to use the property (e.g., they may agree to rent it out and divide the rental income).
-If an agreement is successfully negotiated, a trust and estate lawyer can help with drawing up a legally binding contract for both parties to sign.
+If an agreement is successfully negotiated, a probate lawyer can help with drawing up a legally binding contract for both parties to sign.

 Potential Outcomes of a Partition Lawsuit

 If a property is able to be physically divided fairly and equitably, the judge will generally order a partition by kind, which will entitle each co-owner to an undivided interest in the property that they can keep or dispose of as they please.
+As a result of the 2022 partition reforms, the preference for partition by kind over partition by sale has been strengthened when the property in question is regarded as heirs’ property.

 If the property cannot be physically divided – which is more often the case – the judge may order a partition by sale in which the property will either be purchased by a third party, put up for public auction, or listed for public sale.
 Once the sale is complete, the proceeds from the sale will be divided among co-owners according to their percentage shares.